JohannesBuchner/xars/README.rst

 Features:

+* Physical processes:

   * Photo-electric absorption
   * Compton scattering
   * Fluorescent line emission (self-consistent with absorption above)

+* Geometries:

   * Arbitrary user-defined geometries (included examples: toroid, sphere, disk)
   * Arbitrary geometries made from many spherical blobs/clumps (when combined with LightRayRider)
   * Arbitrary grid geometries from hydrodynamic simulations (when combined with LightRayRider)

-XARS stands for X-ray Absorption, Re-emission and Scattering.

 The code-base is small (few hundred lines) and written in pure Python.
 New contributions are welcome.